-This course focuses on the study of Issues.
-Students' intercultural and linguistic skills, knowledge and understanding of Chinese will be developed through a range of texts related to the Issues, viewed from one or more of the three Perspectives (Personal, Community and International) and drawn from one or more of the three Contexts (Social and Community Settings, Contemporary Literature and the Arts, and Media).
+This course focuses on the study of Modules and Issues.
+Students' intercultural and linguistic skills, knowledge and understanding of Chinese will be developed through a range of texts related to the Issues, viewed from one or more of the three Perspectives (Personal, Community and International).
 Students explore in depth an area of interest related to one of the Issues through the Personal Investigation.